 - They have a small footprint and can be installed in almost any type of facility.

 - They require very little maintenance and are very easy to clean.

 - They are suitable for conveying a wide variety of materials, not just nuts.

-This is just a shortlist of all the advantages that tubular drag conveyors offer.
+This is just a short list of all the advantages that tubular drag conveyors offer.
 If you are looking for a safe, gentle, and low-maintenance way to move your nuts, this is the ideal solution.

+Nut conveying is not an easy task, but it is a crucial process in the nut industry.
 Nuts are fragile and easily damaged, so you need to be careful when choosing a conveying system.
 They also need to be protected from contamination – and your facility needs to be protected from dust – which is why enclosed systems are the best option.

-If you’d like to learn more about tubular drag conveyors and how they can be used for conveying nuts, contact Cablevey Conveyors today.
+Pneumatic conveyor systems are often used for conveying nuts, but they have several disadvantages that make them unsuitable for conveying such delicate materials.
+Tubular drag conveyors are a much better solution.
+They are gentle on the material, low-maintenance, easy to clean, and have a small footprint.If you’re in need of an industrial conveyor belt for a warehouse or your manufacturing processes, and you’d like to learn more about tubular drag conveyors and how they can be used for conveying nuts, contact Cablevey Conveyors today.
 Our experts will be happy to help you choose the right system for your needs.